Mathew-D/rust-objects/README.md

   - Smooth animations for value changes

 ### Graphics and Layout
-- **ImageObject** (`images_obj.rs`): Basic image display with support for scaling and positioning.
+- **StillImage** (`still_image.rs`): Basic image display with support for scaling and positioning.
 Creates transparency masks for collision detection.
 - **AnimatedImage** (`animated_image.rs`): Versatile animation component with three creation methods:
   - Spritesheet-based animations (grid of frames in one image)
   - Frame-by-frame animations (sequence of individual image files)